Master the Fine Art of Receiving and Giving Criticism

 Criticism means the act or an instance of making an unfavorable or severe judgment or comment.
 I don’t like receiving it and I feel arrogant thinking it.
 When the severity of the judgment or comment reaches the point of name calling, insults or put-downs it has crossed into verbal and emotional abuse.

-Reasons Not to Criticize
+Reasons Not to Criticism

 - Many people have walked away feeling crushed, ruined, shut down, cut off at the knees, humbled, humiliated, or plain cheesed off after receiving so-called constructive criticism.